← Back to writing

 Andrej Karpathy, the man who coined “vibe coding,” did it again.
 His autoresearch framework lets AI agents autonomously run ML experiments overnight: modifying training code, running experiments, evaluating results, and iterating, all without human involvement.
 Claude Code skills can now self-improve, using evaluation loops to automatically refine their own prompts and descriptions.
 Okara launched an AI CMO for $99/month that runs a swarm of marketing sub-agents across SEO, content, social media, and growth channels, 24/7, no humans in the loop.
 (What could possibly go wrong with that?)
 MIT’s ScienceClaw is an open-source agent swarm that coordinates autonomous scientific discovery across institutions, with agents that self-organise, chain hundreds of scientific tools, and are already designing peptide binders and discovering new materials.
 Autocontext is a closed-loop system where agents execute tasks, evaluate their own outcomes, update persistent knowledge, and distil successful behaviour into cheaper local models, getting better and cheaper with every iteration.
 And then there is Paperclip (brilliant name, by the way), an orchestration platform where you define a virtual org chart, staff it with AI employees, set goals, and the company runs itself.

 Notice the pattern.
 These aren’t narrow tools doing one thing well.
 They’re autonomous systems that coordinate multiple agents, evaluate their own outputs and improve over time.
-And it’s not just that they can hold enormous state in their minds.
+And it’s not just that the agents can hold enormous state in their minds.
 They clearly have a theory of mind now.
 They reason about themselves, about the likely behaviour of other agents, about what you are probably thinking.
 We should be counting down to AGI in months now, not years.

 Loosening, Not Letting Go